 - Do well on the GMAT

-Pursue work, volunteer, and extracurricular experiences that demonstrate your readiness to pursue an MBA education
+Pursue work, volunteer, and extracurricular experiences demonstrating your readiness to pursue an MBA education.

-And remember, you are not alone, and experts help make the journey to reach your goal of an MBA education a smoother one.
-Fortuna consultants understand the challenges and the ways to overcome obstacles.
+Remember, you are not alone, and experts can help make the journey to reaching your goal of an MBA education a smoother one.
+Fortuna consultants understand the challenges and ways to overcome obstacles.
 Book a free consultation to talk with our pros and find out how they can guide you.